alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-radioactive-substances.markdown

 - understand if they need a licence or certificate
 - understand how to apply
+- understands how long it takes to get a licence
+- understands how much it costs
 - understand who to contact if they have a question